SamMartin92/tic-tac-to/README.md

  ### Technologies Used

 - This site was built in [Gitpod](https://gitpod.io/workspaces) and pushed to repository in [Github](https://github.com/) and was deployed to a live site from there.
 - Dev Tools was used continuously throughout the project.
 The console was used to build and debug functions.
-The styling of the page owes most of it's deveopment to dev tools allowing me to visualise the positioning and spacing of content on the site.
+The styling of the page owes most of it's development to dev tools allowing me to visualise the positioning and spacing of content on the site.
 - The font for the site was taken from [Google Fonts](https://fonts.google.com/).
 - The wireframes for this project were made with [Balsamiq](https://balsamiq.com/)
 - [TinyPNG](https://tinypng.com/) was used to compress the size of the images used in the live site and README.md and [RemoveBG](https://www.remove.bg/) was used to remove the background from the bunny images used when the round is finished.
 - [JSHint](https://jshint.com/), [W3C Markup Validation Service](https://validator.w3.org/) and [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) were used to validate the javascript, html & css used in this project respectively.

  ### Media
-- The happy and sad bunnies whihc pop up at the end of each round were taken from [Pexels](https://www.pexels.com/).
-There is no requiremnt fro attirbution in this case but the creator of these images can be found at this [link](https://pixabay.com/illustrations/rabbit-easter-pastel-bunny-hare-4120085/).
+- The happy and sad bunnies which pop up at the end of each round were taken from [Pexels](https://www.pexels.com/).
+There is no requirement for attribution in this case but the creator of these images can be found at this [link](https://pixabay.com/illustrations/rabbit-easter-pastel-bunny-hare-4120085/).
 - The favicon used was taken from [favicon.cc](https://www.favicon.cc/?action=icon&file_id=99873).

  ### Acknowledgements